semi-dlc/NEURON-C-fiber/ReadMe.md

 This computational model simulates the biophysical properties of C-fibers, a class of unmyelinated sensory nerve fibers involved in pain perception.
 The model incorporates detailed ion channel dynamics, including sodium and potassium channels.
 It was translated to Python and adapted to run on a high-performance computing cluster (HPC).
+Stochasticity has been added to the conductances and  gating variables of the three sodium channels: Nav1.7, Nav1.8, and Nav1.9.

 ## Requirements:
 - NEURON v7.8 or higher